airbnb/ruby/README.md

     * liberal use of linebreaks inside unclosed ( { [
     * chaining methods, ending unfinished chains with a "."
     * composing long strings by adding together two strings, ending unfinished strings with a "+"
+    * breaking long logical statements with linebreaks after operators like "&&" and "||"

     ```ruby
     scope = Air18n::Phrase.includes(:phrase_translations).
       joins(:phrase_screenshots).